g-ch/single_camera_tracking/README.md

 ### mmdetection
 Refer to installation in [mmdetection](https://github.com/open-mmlab/mmdetection).

+After install mmdetection, you need to download the pretrained model and config file. _TODO:Specifiy which one to download._

 ### Ours
 In the step to install dependencies for mmdetection, you should have created an annaconda virtual environment (default name: openmmlab).
 Then you need to install rospkg in this environment.
 ```